 Big corporations generally market leaders regardless of the industry, employ defensive marketing whenever a new company comes out with an offer that can threaten their position as market leaders.

 Today most countries have a free-market economy.
 In a free economy, anyone can enter any business with a promising idea and product.
-If a new company offers a better product n an affordable price, then the new player can quickly become the new leader of the industry.
+If a new company offers a better product at an affordable price, then the new player can quickly become the new leader of the industry.

 That is why old and long-established companies position as the market leader can easily be changed.